PRAGAWS/PRAGAWS/README.md

 Employment

 Systems Engineer Level 3 - Linux and Cloud Platforms- GXA IT, Remote.
-Sep 2021 - Present -Providing Level 3 Linux base support for GXA clients.
-Performing and Tuning server performance/ -Resolution focusing on root cause analysis, prevention, and knowledge transfer/ -Support cloud base Deployment and solve issues in a timely manner/
+Sep 2021 - Present

+-Providing Level 3 Linux base support for GXA clients.
+Performing and Tuning server performance.
+-Resolution focusing on root cause analysis, prevention, and knowledge transfer.
+-Support cloud base Deployment and solve issues in a timely manner.

 <!---
 PRAGAWS/PRAGAWS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.